iGodShark/edu.colorado.csci3010.sp22.individual_project/README.md

 ## How to run:

 Maven and the .idea/libraries folder should handle all dependencies.
 Simply open this project in IntelliJ, and run the Main class.
+Alternatively, you can run the .jar file inside of the out/artifacts folder.